If you’re looking for a great family holiday destination suitable for babies and toddlers, Tenerife should definitely be on your shortlist.

 Our villa was in Adeje, we got taxis to and from the beaches as they weren’t walking distance, thankfully we never had any trouble getting a taxi big enough for all us plus our double buggy and the fares were usually only around 5-9 Euros depending on where we were going.

 We spent time walking along the seafront (almost all of the ones we went to were buggy friendly, long flat promenades and accessibility ramps on the beaches) and exploring all the shops and restaurants.
-Los Christianos appears to be the main tourist area, you can easily spend a whole day there with little ones just walking about and playing on the beach (there were umbrellas available on most of the beaches too which we put the buggy under to keep baby in the shade).
+Los Cristianos appears to be the main tourist area, you can easily spend a whole day there with little ones just walking about and playing on the beach (there were umbrellas available on most of the beaches too which we put the buggy under to keep baby in the shade).
+It’s great for relaxed family days out.
 We also spent a lot of time at Playa Adeje and Playa Fanabe which are close by but a little quieter than the main areas.
+There are lots of lovely spots all very close by to each other, perfect for a family holiday with the kids.

-Another day trip we decided to go on was a coach trip around the island which included visiting Mount Tiede (the famous volcano) and the oldest tree on planet: El Drago, with stop offs at Los Gigantes and Masca to view some amazing scenery.
+Another family day out we decided to go on was a coach trip around the island which included visiting Mount Tiede (the famous volcano) and the oldest tree on planet: El Drago, with stop offs at Los Gigantes and Masca to view some amazing scenery.
 We were a bit nervous about a 9 hour coach trip with a baby and toddler, but it was absolutely brilliant.
-Luckily the girls were very well behaved on the coach trip, and we got to see some beautiful sights…but I guess this one would be a judgement call!
+Travel with kids can sometimes feel like a risk.
+Will they behave enough for us to actually enjoy it?!
+Luckily the girls were very well behaved on the coach trip, and we got to see some beautiful sights and had a lovely family day out…but I guess this one would be a judgement call!

 We also went on a boat trip with a company called Muscat to watch dolphins and whales.
 It was a 3 hour trip in the morning, sandwiches and drinks provided.
 I was worried about taking the kids in case they got sea sick…in reality it was me puking my guts up in to a bin bag at the back of the boat, despite taking seasickness tablets!

-There were lots of other things we could have done with babies and toddlers too, like the Monkey Park, the Submarine Safari and Aqualand to name but a few – but a few activities and lots of beach and pool days suited us just fine.
+There were lots of other places to visit with babies and toddlers too, like the Monkey Park, the Submarine Safari and Aqualand to name but a few – but a few activities and lots of beach and pool days suited us just fine for our first family holiday.

-We had the most amazing time in Tenerife on our first ever family holiday, and it really sunk in that we shouldn’t let the fact that we now have a toddler and baby in tow hold us back or stop us having a great time abroad.
+We had the most amazing time in Tenerife on our first ever family holiday with the kids, and it really sunk in that we shouldn’t let the fact that we now have a toddler and baby in tow hold us back or stop us having a great time abroad.
+Travel with toddlers can be relaxing and relatively stress free if you choose the right place to visit, and Tenerife fit the bill perfectly.

 If you are looking to go away with your little ones, I can’t recommend Tenerife highly enough, we found the climate to be perfect for small children, no time difference either so not too much disruption to their normal routines (there were also no mosquitoes when we went which was a big worry for me) and there was so much to do and see suitable for babies and toddlers that we could never have fit it all in.
 The perfect excuse to go back again one day soon!